 Whereas the course ‘Politics of Policy-Making: National and International Challenges’ addresses the processes of agenda-setting, decision-making and implementation, this course focuses entirely on the final step in the policy process: evaluation.
 Evaluation is an increasingly important topic for both national governments and international organizations like the EU and the OECD.
-By systematically assessing the merits of policies, evaluations have the potential to help government to improve their day-to-day activities.
+By systematically assessing the merits of policies, evaluations have the potential to help governments to improve their day-to-day activities.
 Evaluations can also enhance the accountability of governments to parliaments and citizens, can cause long-term learning and can be used for a variety of strategic reasons.

 Upon the successful completion of the course, the students should be able to:

 1) Explain the importance of policy evaluation using academic concepts.

 2) Identify different types of existing evaluations and select appropriate evaluation methodologies for other policies and programs.

 3) Understand the main goals and actors involved in policy evaluation, based on examples from the European Union and the Netherlands.

 4) Assess the quality of policy evaluations, both in terms of their methodological robustness and their practical usefulness.